Anishpras/personal-blog-app-express-nextjs/README.md

 ### 3. Authentication (NextAuth.js)

-We use NextAuth.js for authentication, providing a secure and flexible authentication system.
+I use NextAuth.js for authentication, providing a secure and flexible authentication system.
 The `AuthProvider` component wraps the application to provide session information globally.

 ### 4. API Integration